jrs-innovation-center/user-stories/peer2group/data.md

 - Prices
   - Price Type (Adult/Child/Senior)
   - Price Amount
-- Booking Minimum
+- Booking Minimum - The minimum amount of customer required before activity is a "go"
-- Booking Maximum
+- Booking Maximum - The maximum amount of customers allowed on the activity.
 - Discount Structure
   - Leader
     - Discount Pct